fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     Note

-    The solution to this activity can be found on page 375.
+    The solution to this activity can be found below.

 Summary